blenq/pagio/docs/source/timezone.rst

+.. _Timezones:

 Timezones
 =========

 PostgreSQL sessions have a related timezone.
-It can be set at startup when making a connection or by executing the "SET TIMEZONE TO ..." statement.
+A default value is set by the server, but it can be set by the client at startup when making a connection or by executing the "SET TIMEZONE TO ..." statement.
 This timezone is used for interpreting timestamptz input without timezone information, like naive datetime parameters or literals without a timezone